andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ### Year Published
 The following plot shows a histogram of games by publication year.
-The publication year for games ranges from -3500 to 2023 (although one should probably consider anything before the modern era to be approximately annotations).
+The publication year for games ranges from -3500 to 2023 (although one should probably consider anything before the modern era to be an approximate annotations).
 The spike in games at year 0 is from 0 being used to encode missing values.
 Note the log scale in the frequency axis.